 “An AHA! production is among the most joyous things we do.
 First comes a relevant story that connects with and excites the children for which we are scouting literally around the world all the time.
 Then comes the team – from the playwright, director and actors to the backstage crew and the marketing teams, everyone is committed and tuned to the outcomes.”

 – S Surendranath, Ranga Shankara’s Artistic Director

 Not surprising then, that AHA! productions with varied themes have captivated young audiences in India and abroad.
-The following is the list:

 Through the AHA!
 Theatre for Children Festival we showcase some extraordinary national and international productions for young audiences.
 Plays come from several countries of the world for this festival that takes place in Jun-Jul every year.
 In the Indian section, we present the best of what India is watching that year and also bring some folk forms that our young people should see.
 The AHA!
 Festival is over a fortnight, with productions that are designed for different age

 We are happy to speak to you if you work in Theatre for Children anywhere in the world.
 Do write to us at email@example.com if you want to bring your play to Ranga Shankara, to invite us for your festivals, want to do collaborative productions, do workshops for children and practitioners here in India, bring your school for a play, get us to your city, sponsor shows for the lesser privileged, etc.

 At Ranga Shankara, we believe in recycling and reusing as much as we can, converting a simple prop to a fully equipped puppet theatre — the ‘Maruti Puppet Theatre’.
 Perhaps the smallest theatre in the country, this theatre has been built into the boot of the Maruti 800, India’s beloved family car.
 The theatre accommodates one performer only but can have an audience of up to 25 children.